On January 6, Jen Shah was sentenced to 78 months, or 6.5 years, prison time for her telemarketing scam.

 Shah will go before U.S. District Judge Sidney Stein to be sentenced on January 6, 2023.

 Is Bravo filming this whole mess?

-We will be seeing Jen Shah on season three of RHOSLC, Vulture can confirm.
-Filming for the new season began in March, but it is unclear how much of the show will focus on the trial and her plea.
+We will be seeing Jen Shah on season three of RHOSLC, Vulture can confirm, but will not be present for the season-three reunion.
+Filming for the new season began in March 2022, but it is unclear how much of the show will focus on the trial and her plea.